Software-Install

 sudo nano /etc/influxdb/influxdb.conf

-In the [http] section, check that the following lines are commented out and have the appropriate values:
+In the [http] section, verify that the following lines are commented out and have the appropriate values:

 enabled = true